wxu233/anime_face_generation/README.md

 Contributors: Wentao Xu, Youyou Zhao, Roy Wang

-The aim is to build a DCGAN to generate high quality anime faces.
+The aim is to build a DCGAN (template from: https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html?highlight=dcgan) to generate high quality anime faces.

 We used danbooru.py to scrap our dataset from the Danbooru website.